 Are student loans or loan deferments available?

-Does BSL participate in any veteran’s education programs?
+Does BSL participate in any veteran education programs?

 Does BSL have scholarships available for entering students (First Year or “1L” students)?

 No. BSL has a limited endowment and has chosen to create scholarships for 2L and above students based on academic performance and, in certain instances, financial need.

 How many terms is BSL open for classes each year?

 How many courses may you schedule each term?

-– Absent extraordinary circumstances, BSL students must schedule a minimum of three courses each term.
-Under certain rare circumstances, and at the discretion of the Assistant Dean, a student may be allowed to take two courses during a term, or four to five with a GPA of 3.5 or above.
+In most cases, BSL students must schedule no more and no less than three courses each term.
+At the discretion of the Assistant Dean, a student may be allowed to take two courses during a term, or four to five with a GPA of 3.5 or above.